 The growth of solar in the United States provides a tremendous opportunity to address some of the greatest challenges faced by lower-income communities: the high cost of housing, unemployment, and pollution.
-Solar can provide long-term financial relief to families struggling with high and unpredictable energy costs, living-wage employment opportunities in an industry adding jobs at a rate of 20 percent per year, and a source of clean, local energy sited in communities that have been disproportionately impacted by traditional power generation.
+Solar can provide long-term financial relief to families struggling with high and unpredictable energy costs, living-wage jobs in an industry where the workforce has increased 168% over the past 7 years, and a source of clean, local energy sited in communities that have been disproportionately impacted by traditional power generation.

 Interest in large-scale policies to enable solar access for low-income families is increasing across the country, thanks to the success of early policy initiatives in California; national leadership around low-income solar access from the Federal government; and increased public interest in the unique combination of public policy issues that low-income solar can address.
 The market opportunity is huge: Over 6 million affordable housing units currently exist in the United States, and although precise figures for low-income homeowners are difficult to pinpoint, census and other data suggest that there are around 22 million owner-occupied households with incomes at or below 80 percent of their area median income (The U.S. Department of Housing and Urban Development definition of low-income).
 Targeted solar policies could open up access for these households on a large scale.
 Reasons to develop a low-income solar program include:

 - Equitable Access.
-States like California have recognized that their solar programs are funded by all ratepayers/taxpayers, including low-income, and have worked to provide equitable access to incentives.
+Policy makers in California, Colorado, and Washington D.C. have recognized that their solar programs are funded by all ratepayers/taxpayers, including low-income, and have worked to provide equitable access to incentives.

 - Participation.
 Low-income solar programs offer an opportunity to be proactive in ensuring that all communities are participating early and are part of our national transition to clean energy.